IchiMaRu0/kbengine/第五组-进度日志/report.md

 ### Testing Standardization

 By standardising the test approaches, technologies and conventions, the overall testing process remains consistent and has a higher pace.
-In this section, KBEngine's efforts to achieve this are reviewed.
+Testing in KBEngine is quite standardized and automated, it provides many tools which can be used by developers to test their codes.

 KBEngine provides two tools to view logs of server: **GUIConsole** in `kbe/tools/server/guiconsole` and **WebConsole** in `kbe/tools/server/webconsole`.
 To use it, logger service must be enabled.
 You can also view the log file directly, which is in `assets/logs`.
 There are several types of log: **DEBUG**, **WARRING**, **ERROR**, **INFO**, **S_DBG**, **S_ERR**, **S_INFO**.
 You can get the information of the problem of your project by the logs.